-Under colonial rule, production was organised into estates (roças).
-After independence in 1975, a lack of investment and collapsing global cocoa prices saw São Tome’s chocolate-enrobed fortunes melt away.
+After gaining independence in 1975, a lack of investment and plummeting global cocoa prices led to a decline in São Tomé’s cocoa industry.

 The roças were more than work places, they were like small towns with homes, schools, and hospitals.

-In 2012, the whole island was designated a Unesco Bio Reserve, which has helped lead a revival of São Tomé and Príncipe’s cocoa industry.
+In 2012, the whole island was designated a Unesco Bio Reserve, sparking a revival in São Tomé and Príncipe’s cocoa industry

 We discovered that Príncipe's volcanic soil produces rich-tasting chocolate, with flavour peaks of red and yellow fruits, has a very intense and complex taste, rich in roasted cocoa notes and with lots of refreshing fruity notes, including apricot, red fruits, citrus, and even hints of tea.